cloudgenera/cloud-questions-web-plugin/README.md

 #### Partner API Example

-A basic, working example of the above API endpoints can be found in the `backend-examples/node` directory.
+A basic working example of the above API endpoints can be found in the `backend-examples/node` directory.
 Installations of NodeJs and NPM are required.
 To use:

 1. Run `npm install`